ualibraries/filesender-phpfpm/README.md

-# filesender-phpfpm:2.0-beta2 #
+# filesender-phpfpm:1.6 #
-[TOC]
-# Info
-# Dependencies
-# Environment Variables
-# simplesamlphp
-# shibboleth

 ## Info ##
-Docker image of filesender running within php-fpm, with nginx listening in front.
+[Docker](https://www.docker.com/what-docker) image of [filesender](http://filesender.org/) running within [php-fpm](https://php-fpm.org/), with [nginx](https://www.nginx.com/) providing the webserver in front.
+All of the docker images are based off of [Debian](https://www.debian.org/) stable.

-This is the 2.0-beta2 production release of filesender, which can use  simplesamlphp or shibboleth for authentication.
+This [release of filesender](https://github.com/filesender/filesender) can use [simplesamlphp](https://simplesamlphp.org/) for authentication.

 ## Dependencies ##
-Filesender requires the following environment dependencies:
+This docker image of filesender requires the following environment dependencies:
+1. [docker-compose](https://docs.docker.com/compose/overview/) is installed on the system.
-1. An smtp server to send emails.
+2. An smtp server to send emails.
 For the examples located in the compose/ directory, they use a gmail test account.
 For a production deployment an organization's smtp server should be used.
-* If using shibboleth authentication instead of simplesamlphp, a public IP address to send saml payloads to, ie not one of the [private IPs](https://en.wikipedia.org/wiki/Private_network) beginning with 10.x, 172.x, or 192.168.x.
-If the docker image is running on a private IP behind a router NAT, it might be possible for the router to forward the saml payloads through https to the private IP as long as the router has been given a public IP.
+3. If using shibboleth authentication instead of simplesamlphp, a public IP address for the remote shibboleth-idp to send responses back to the local shibboleth-sp through nginx.
+If the docker image is running on a [private IP](https://en.wikipedia.org/wiki/Private_network) behind a router NAT, it might be possible for the router to forward the shibboleth-idp responses through https to the private IP as long as the router has been given a public IP.
 For production deployments, a ssl cert associated with a public DNS entry is the ideal situation.
-* For production deployments, planned disk capacity to store uploaded files.
+4. For production deployments, planned disk capacity to store uploaded files.

 ## Environment Variables ##